 - Moderate Violations Stage: Loss of campaigning rights and removal of all campaign materials.

 - Major Violations Stage: Subject to disqualification by the Elections Committee.

-- Any candidate or campaign manager who receives more than one violation in a single stage will automatically have that violation and any additional violations assigned at the severity level above that stage.
+- Any candidate or campaign manager who receives at least two violations of the same stage will automatically result in a more severe violation.
 For example, two minor violations would result in a moderate violation, and two moderate violations would result in a major violation.

-- Complaint Forms are available online, and the methods to file a complaint must be advertised on the ballot, submissions are due Tuesday, May 5th, at 5:00 PM.
+- Complaint Forms are available online and on the ASUWB Student Government Elections page.
+The methods to file a complaint must be advertised on the ballot, submissions are due Monday, May 17th, at 11:59 PM.